Introducing 3DCNN ResNets for ASD full-body kinematic assessment: a comparison with hand-crafted features: Materials

 \subsection{Participants}

 In total, 81 children (42 with TD and 39 with ASD) took part in the study.
 Participants' ages ranged between 3 and 7 years.
 The group of children with ASD was composed of 32 males and 7 females, and their mean age in months was 53.14 (SD = 12.38).
 The group of children with TD gathered 19 males and 23 females with a mean age in months of 57.88 (SD = 11.62).
-The sex imbalance between groups was in line with the prevalence ratio of the disorder (4 males, every 1 female diagnosed \citep{fombonne}).
-Children in the ASD group had a previous ASD diagnosis made by the administration of the Autism Diagnostic Observation Schedule-2 (ADOS-2; Lord et al. \citep{lord-c-diagnostic}).
-On the contrary, the absence of either diagnosis or risk of clinical disorders was required to be included in the TD group.
+The sex imbalance between groups was in line with the prevalence ratio of the disorder (4 males, every 1 female diagnosed \cite{fombonne}).
+Children in the ASD group had a previous ASD diagnosis made by the administration of the Autism Diagnostic Observation Schedule-2 (ADOS-2; Lord et al. \cite{lord-c-diagnostic}).
+Some of them were also assessed by expert neuropsychiatrics to confirm the diagnosis according to the Spanish public health system.
+Caregivers of ASD children were asked to provide the ASD assessment report of their children the day of the study.
+Moreover, participants in the ASD group underwent assessments by expert clinicians of a neurocognitive centre to ensure the absence of comorbid cognitive and language impairments, as well as anxiety, personality, and other neurodevelopmental disorders.
+Conversely, children in the TD group were required to have no risk or diagnosis of physical or psychological disorders, as confirmed by caregivers.
 Participants of both groups were Spanish and right-handed.
 They were drug naïve and had normal or corrected to normal vision.
-It should be noted that all participants' caregivers signed a consent agreement form before the virtual experience took place.
+Additionally, caregivers of all participants provided signed consent agreements before the virtual experience commenced.